ZProLegend007/Project-Data-Management-SQL/Part1.md

      - Change show access group
      - Change show rent cost
 - Admins able to see rentals, financial statistics, users, overall information
-- Clean, professional GUI using Textual
-- Modular code structure for better maintainability

-**Database Requirements:**
-- Dual database architecture (Separated sensitive data from non-sensitive)
-- Complete data integrity, ensuring data is accurate, complete and consistent
-- Database backup ability, ensuring data safety
-- Easily available non-sensitive data, authentication required for sensitive data
-- Data security all passwords will be stored as a hash using SHA-256 with salt
+- Information readily available to authorised parties
+- Information readily editable to authorised parties

 #### Ethical, Legal and Security Issues
+Requirements and things to keep in mind regarding ethics, laws and security

 **Security Issues:**
 - Password storage must use SHA-256 hashing with unique salts
-- Separation of sensitive customer data from content data
+     - Hashes must be used to protect the passwords in the database in the rare case of a data breach
+     - This ensures passwords aren't just released to the internet in a worst case scenario
+     - Salts are used to make the cracking process much harder
 - Input validation to prevent SQL injection attacks
+     - Use proper sanitisation to prevent sql injection and data breaches
+     - The API middleman also helps this and dramatically increases security by adding another step
 - Administrative access control and session management
+     - Proper login details for admins, will also have a stored hash
 - All access to sensitive data requires admin authentication
+- Secure communication between programs and API
+     - The programs may still be sending sensitive data on it's way to the database.
+Encrypting the communication between the programs and API will put a shield around that information and an especially strong encryption will be a very protective guard against malicious attacks

 **Legal Issues:**
-- Compliance with data protection regulations for customer data
+- Compliance with data protection regulations for customer data & No storage of advertising data for opted out users
+     - Any merketing data should only be collected with consent
+     - If consent is withdrawn the information should be removed
 - Secure storage of personal information (names, emails)
-- Proper handling of financial transaction data -- hypothetical, will not be integrated
+     - Ties in with security, look after sensitive data properly
 - Administrative responsibility for user data management
-- No storage of advertising data for opted out users
+     - Use of admin controls should be strictly professional and it would even be a good idea to implement guidelines

 **Ethical Issues:**
 - Responsible handling of customer personal information
+     - Ties in with above and security, proper storage and protection for sensitive data
 - Transparent subscription and rental cost management
+     - All costs are easily readable and presented for easy understanding
 - Fair content access based on subscription levels
+     - Reasonable show choices and 'moneys-worth' for subscription levels
 - Ethical data collection and usage practices
+     - User is opted out by default, respect to the user
 - Opt in for data sharing
+     - As above

 #### Data Quality Factors

 **Data Accuracy:**
-- Email validation to ensure correct format
+- Input validation to ensure data meets specific criteria
+- Format checking (e.g., email addresses, phone numbers)
-- Date validation for release dates and rental periods
+- Range validation for numerical data
-- Numerical validation for financial amounts and user IDs
+- Required field validation

 **Data Consistency:**
 - Referential integrity between customers and rentals